 - Instant Costume Change: Scott pulls this off at several points with his hat whenever someone brings up his hair.
 He also changes clothes completely at one point just by walking into and out of a room, not even interrupting the conversation he was having with Wallace.

 - Intoxication Ensues: Scott gets tipsy after finishing half a drink.
-This makes sense if he Never Gets Drunk, like in the comic.
+This makes sense if he Never Gets Drunk, like in the comic."I had, like, one drink." (holds up two fingers)

 - In the Style of...: According to Edgar Wright, the film is structured like a musical, except instead of songs, people fight when their emotions get too extreme for words.